 I am not OK, You are OK (bottom left), or

 I am not OK, and you are not OK either (bottom right).

 This can lead to very particular ways of behaving, of reacting to others.
-I will be wary of others if I see them as Not OK and I will be doubly defensive if my position is I am not OK and You are not OK either.
+I will be wary of others if I see them as Not OK.
+I will be doubly defensive if my position is I am not OK and You are not OK either.

-The TA model identifies an idea called Games Theory; it helps to identify how these tendencies work out in daily living.
-‘Games’ in the TA sense of the word tend to be ways to avoid intimacy and genuineness; to bolster our flagging self-esteem.
+The TA model developed a set of ideas called Games Theory; this material helps to identify how our sense of ‘OKness’ works out in daily living.
+‘Games’, in the TA sense of the word, tend to be ways to avoid intimacy and genuineness; to bolster our flagging self-esteem.

 Judy’s book has many concrete examples.
 Even so, remember that effective safe experiments depend on a translation of her ideas into your daily life.
 Even so, let’s take just a few ideas: